Our Rivers

 The Madison River flow drops quickly throughout June, creating a few weeks of terrific fishing in constantly changing conditions.
 Trout line the banks, seeking refuge during the high flows of late May and early June, making easy targets for skilled anglers fishing dries and streamers while floating.

-Lakes and reservoirs surrounding Ennis Lake make for great stillwater angling in June.
+Lakes and reservoirs surrounding Ennis make for great stillwater angling in June.
 A side trip to Cliff and Wade Lakes is worth exploring for seasoned anglers.
 Fishing with mice patterns on Quake Lake in the dark is a local angler's "rite of passage."

 These 3-4 inch long stoneflies crawl up riverside rocks and trees as nymphs and emerge from their exoskeletons as fully formed adults.
 After a few days of mating rituals, the females lay their eggs on the water's surface in frantic flights at the end of their lifecycles.
 Trout feed greedily on spent adults for 2-3 weeks and the hatch becomes less significant by July 4th.